 Seliverstoff says Little Kids and Their Big Dogs started off as a fluke.
 “When good friends asked me to photograph their 2-year-old daughter, they showed up at the park with their Great Dane in tow,” he explains.
 “I was blown away by the relationship between little Alice and gigantic Sean, so I decided to incorporate him into the shoot.”When Seliverstoff posted those and similar photos on Facebook, they immediately went viral, and his project was born.

-A greeting-card line and 2018 calendar are in the offing, and Seliverstoff is already at work on a second book, due in late 2018.
+Since this story was published in Equestrian Living in 2017, Seliverstoff has published Volume 2, and Volume 3 of Kids and Dogs.
 “In the end, I hope the book conveys this important message: Love for dogs and children makes people kinder,” Seliverstoff says.